MahdiKhodabandelou/MachineLearning2024/README.md

 ## Introduction

 In this repository, you will find my solutions to machine learning homeworks.
-Each folder contain a report in persian and .ipynb file which cotains codes.
+Each folder contains a report in persian and .ipynb file which cotains codes.

 ## Structre